RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - Validate input
 - Validate output
 - Run all submissions
-- Clean up generated testcases when done, similar to `bt generate --clean-generated` when `--cleanup-generated` is passed.

 This supports the `--cp` and `--no-timelimit` flags which are described under the `pdf` subcommand and the `--no-testcase-sanity-checks` flag from `validate`.